Trajectory Orientation and Modification – Part 1

 Motion and trajectory are sometimes misused.
 Motion is the headway in which we move.
 It is always a straight line determining a starting point and a destination point.
 Trajectory is the mean used to move on, employing as many trajectories as we need while displacing to the destination point.

-Types of skiing trajectories
+Types of Skiing Trajectories

 To walk to a destination, we normally orient our body directly towards a particular point adopting a linear trajectory.
 To change directions when driving a vehicle, we generally guide it performing a curvilinear trajectory.
 In skiing, direction depends on diminishing the angle between our skis and our destination point, i.e., aligning them towards a specific place of the slope, and this can be executed using both types of trajectories.